gjbex/GPU-programming/source-code/kokkos/README.md

 1. `parallel_filter.cpp`: illustration of how to combine `Kokkos::parallel_for`
    and `Kokkos::parallel_scan` to filter elements of a view.
 1. `min_reductor.cpp`: illustration of using a `Kokkos::Min` reductor.
+1. `gemv`: matrix-vector multiplication example, show the use of teams.
 1. `gemm`: matrix-matrix multiplication example, show the use of `MDRangePolicy`.
 1. `CMakeLists.txt`: CMake file to build the applications.